 - Low E glass light transmission is certainly not as good as white glass (light transmission rate of 85-90 % or so), the most generally considered at home or a higher light transmission rate of Low E glass, low light transmission rate of the sunroom applications are mostly.

 - The opposite of light transmission is reflectivity, so the lower the light transmission must represent the better the privacy of the glass.

-- Therefore, when consumers purchase insulating Low-e glass, they should first confirm the quality of the finished glass by asking the merchant “which is the deep processing of the glass and what supply chain is used”.
+- Therefore, when consumers purchase insulating Low E glass, they should first confirm the quality of the finished glass by asking the merchant “what is the deep processing of the glass and what supply chain is used”.